privacygmail cleanupemail security

 Privacy features:

-• No additional privacy risk beyond existing Gmail usage
+• No extra privacy risk beyond using Gmail in the first place

 Privacy concerns:

-• Google already has complete full access to emails
+• Google already has complete access to your emails

 • Subject to Google's data practices